wang9hu/cheatsheets-and-misc/myJavascriptNote.md

 Promises are handled by [microtasks queue](#eventloop)

 - The queue is first-in-first-out(FIFO);
-- only resolved/rejected promise handlers can be enqueued, pending
+- only resolved/rejected promise handlers can be enqueued, pending promises will not be enqueued until settled
 - Execution of a task is initialted only when nothing else is running (empty call stack)
   <br>